shannonmoranetz/movie-tracker/README.md

 ## Project Development Notes:
-Movie Tracker was built using React, React Router, and Redux.
+Movie Tracker was built using React, React Router, Redux, and Redux thunks.
 It stores user login information and favorites via a local server.
 As an introduction to multi-page applications, the learning goals included becoming familiar with Router and Redux.
 Our team especially focused on writing simple, straightforward React code (including streamlined fetch requests).

 ## Future Development and Extensions Notes:
 In the future, we would like to deploy the project with a server-side backend.
 We would like to do this via node.js and Heroku.